israel-adewuyi/animal_classifier/README.md

 # Project Structure

-graphql
-Copy code
 ├── code
 │   ├── datasets
-| │ └── animal_dataset.py # Script to generate the animal dataset
+│   │   └── animal_dataset.py        # Script to generate the animal dataset
 │   ├── deployment
 │   │   ├── api
 │   │   │   ├── Dockerfile           # Dockerfile for the FastAPI service
 │   │   │   └── main.py              # FastAPI code for serving the model
 │   │   └── app
 │   │       ├── Dockerfile           # Dockerfile for the Streamlit app
 │   │       └── app.py               # Streamlit app for user interface
 │   └── models
 │       └── train_model.py           # Script for training the animal classifier model
-├── data # Directory for any additional data
-├── models # Directory to store the trained model (e.g., animal_classifier.pth)
+├── data                             # Directory for any additional data ├── models                           # Directory to store the trained model (e.g., animal_classifier.pth)
 └── docker-compose.yml               # docker-compose file to manage the FastAPI and Streamlit services

 # Getting Started